-Realising this, Halodoc built a rapidly scalable health platform which now provides accessible virtual healthcare to 20 million Indonesians every month.
+Realising this, Halodoc built a rapidly scalable health platform which now provides accessible virtual healthcare to 20 million users every month in Indonesia.

-Mobile apps have also been developed to simplify access to healthcare by providing centralised platforms where one can seek health information and manage various aspects of healthcare such as prescriptions, consultations and hospital appointments.
+Mobile apps have also been developed to simplify access to healthcare by providing centralised platforms where one can seek health information and manage various aspects of healthcare such prescriptions, consultations and hospital appointments.